grafana/macropro/README.md

 type MacroFunc[T any] func(ctx QueryContext[T], args []string) (string, error)
 ```

-The standard migration pattern keeps sqlds for query execution while replacing its interpolation engine with macropro.
-It requires two small pieces of glue in the datasource's macros package.
+The recommended pattern keeps `sqlds.Driver` for query execution and framing but replaces its interpolation engine entirely: expand macros upstream in the driver's `MutateQueryData` hook, then return an empty `sqlds.Macros{}` from `Driver.Macros()` so sqlds's own scan is a no-op on already-expanded SQL.

 ### Step 1 — Bridge `*sqlutil.Query` to `QueryContext`